htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

-# Welcome the Rhode Island Opioid Data Journalism Project
+# Welcome to the Rhode Island Opioid Data Journalism Project

 We are a multidisciplinary group of journalists and data scientists from Brown University, led by Pulitzer Prize-winning journalist Tracy Breton.
 Over the past year, we have worked together to investigate the opioid epidemic in Rhode Island and tell critical stories about a decades-long national crisis, producing dozens of stories along the way.
 Journalists have found compelling stories about opioids in RI, ranging from human interest to data-driven investigation.
 At the same time, we've utilized the expertise and technical know-how of data scientists to dig into daunting datasets and create evocative and informative graphics.
 We hope these pieces will be published in early 2021.